-Sue: That’s a nice edit to kick things off.
-I’m not entirely sure what I was looking at there, but it’s a confident start.
+Sue: That was a nice edit to kick things off.
+I’m not entirely sure what I was looking at, but it’s a confident start.

 An oil rig crumbles into the sea.

-Sue: I still don’t know what I’m looking at, but that was probably a very nice explosion.
-I’m sure it was a smart decision to shoot it at night but I couldn’t really see anything.
+Sue: I still don’t know what I’m looking at, but that was probably a nice explosion.
+It was a smart decision to shoot this at night, because I can’t see a bloody thing.

 Me: Nothing escapes you, love.

-Sue: I like how Sarah is wearing the Doctor’s hat and Harry is wearing his scarf.
-They come across as one big happy family.
+Sue: Sarah is wearing the Doctor’s hat and Harry is wearing his scarf.
+I like it.
+They come across as a big happy family.
 Or very close friends who are comfortable swapping clothes.

-Me: There are definitely forums for people like you.
+Me: There are definitely forums for people like you, Sue.

 And then Sue is swept off her feet.

 Sue: Ooh, that’s a nice 1970s Land Rover.
 Oh, this is very nice.
-A nice location (although I’m not convinced it’s really Scotland), nice cars and a nice soundtrack.
+A lovely location (although I’m not convinced it’s actually Scotland), nice cars and a nice soundtrack.
 It’s nice.
-And it’s just like old times, too.
-I know I’m going to enjoy this one.
+I’m going to enjoy this.

 And then it gets even better.

-Sue: A Land Rover Defender… now you’re talking.
-I’m spoilt for choice this week.
-And is that Benton driving?
+Sue: A Land Rover Defender.
+Now you’re talking!
+And is that Benton driving it?
 Get in!

-A local Inn has been turned into UNIT’s temporary HQ.
-Inside, the Brigadier is discussing oil rig disasters with a man named Huckle.
+In the local pub, which has been turned into UNIT’s temporary HQ, the Brigadier is discussing oil rig disasters with a man named Huckle.

 Sue: The bagpipes are doing my head in.
-It’s too loud – I can’t hear a word anyone’s saying.
-It’s not Dudley, is it?
+They’re too loud.
+I can’t hear a word anyone’s saying.
+This isn’t Dudley, is it?

 Even the Brigadier is annoyed by the racket.

-Sue: Why hasn’t the Brig made it stop?!
-It’s not even a real person playing those bagpipes – it’s a record.
-If it was a real person, we’d see them.
+Sue: Why didn’t the Brig made it stop?
+It isn’t even a real person playing those bagpipes – it’s a ****ing record.
+Otherwise, we’d see them.

-Sue: Okay, the bagpipes have driven the cats out of the room.
-Enough is enough.
+Sue: The bagpipes have driven our cats out of the room.
+Enough is enough, Neil.
 This is giving me a headache.

-Me: Get used to it – the soundtrack is like this for the next 90 minutes.
+Me: Get used to it, love.
+The soundtrack is like this for the next 90 minutes.

-However, when the Doctor walks into the bar, the music stops abruptly.
+But when the Doctor walks up to the bar, the music stops abruptly.

 Sue: Thank **** for that.